graphprotocol/graph-client/docs/README.md

 }
 ```

+When two sources expose the same root field name, a GraphQL response alias does not select which source should execute that field.
+For example, `mainnet: pools` and `arbitrum: pools` are still two selections of the same composed `pools` field; the alias only changes the response key.
+In that case, disambiguate the sources before querying them by using transforms such as `rename` or `prefix`, or by adding explicit schema extension fields that delegate to the intended source.

 You can also resolve conflicts, rename parts of the schema, add custom GraphQL fields, and modify the entire execution phase.

 For advanced use-cases with composition, please refer to the following resources: